Silenttttttt/pow-lock-encryption/README.md

 ### Configuration

 - **Difficulty**: Adjust the `difficulty` parameter to control the number of leading zeros required in the hash.
-I recommend leaving it at 4, because the time complexity increases exponentially O(n^k) and becomes nearly impossible for the client. to properly the difficulty read below.
+I recommend leaving it at 4, because the time complexity increases exponentially \(O(2^k)\) and becomes nearly impossible for the client.
+To properly adjust the difficulty, read below.

 - **Max Solution**: Set the `max_solution` parameter to define the upper bound for the solution space.
-"3000000" is recommended, averages about 0.025 seconds for the server, and 1.2 seconds for the client.
-This should be the value changed to increase the difficulty, because of its linear impact on the resolve time.
+"3000000" is recommended, averaging about 0.025 seconds for the server and 1.2 seconds for the client.
+This should be the value changed to increase the difficulty, due to its linear impact on the resolve time.

 ## License